 HSCP Outcome 5 Develop an engagement and participants plan (strategy) 5.1 Deliver of an engagement and participation plan disseminated and functioning within the workforces 5.1a Planned audits of service users using: • Website • Outward facing documents • Patient/service user information.
-5.1b Montoring diversity of membership of representatives groups engaging with IJB, HSCP and localities HSCP Outcome 6 Protected 6.1 Equality Impact assessments carried out on all new or revised plans 6.1a Regular performance monitoring reports to IJB characteristics and wider circumstances 6.1b All EqIAs pubished on public facing site. that affect health and wellbeing are effectively addressed in 6.1c 6 monthly reviews of EqIAs HSCP services 6.2 Review Equality impact assessment to ensure that significant inequalities are identified and appropate plans/actions put in place to mitigated its impacts.
+5.1b Montoring diversity of membership of representatives groups engaging with IJB, HSCP and localities HSCP Outcome 6 Protected 6.1 Equality Impact assessments carried out on all new or revised plans, policies, services and strategies presented to th eIJB 6.1a Regular performance monitoring reports to IJB characteristics and wider circumstances 6.1b All EqIAs pubished on public facing site. that affect health and wellbeing are effectively addressed in 6.1c 6 monthly reviews of EqIAs HSCP services 6.2 Review Equality impact assessment to ensure that significant inequalities are identified and appropate plans/actions put in place to mitigated its impacts.
 6.2a Review Equalities action plan(s)